-How personal?
 Very.
 It is not advisable to take a birth plan from the internet or even use a birth plan that worked perfectly for your friend.
 Every mother is a world and its fullness, and every birth is a world and its fullness; your body and how you want to manage it are different.
-The process is unique to each mother, and so are the expectations of birth or your definition of the term “positive birth experience.”
+The process is unique to each mother-to-be, and so are the expectations of birth or your definition of the term “positive birth experience.”
 You definitely can begin with the birth plan of your friend or the one you found on the internet, for example, as a checklist to make sure you’re addressing all the subjects that should arise in the birth plan.
 This can help you ensure you haven’t missed anything that’s important for you, but each individual decision still depends on you.

 When is the right time to prepare a birth plan?

 At the beginning of the ninth month, just when you are getting closer to the end of the pregnancy period but not too close to delivery.
 This will be after you had done a birth preparation class, a hypnobirthing course, and been enlightened about the process and your expectations for birth.
-You might want to write your birth plan before any worries and distractions that come with early labor.
+You might want to write your birth plan before any stress, worries and distractions that come with early labor.